-Emphasis: Pre-Chiropractic, Pre-Physical Therapy Degree: Associate in Science Total Credits: 93
+Emphasis: Pre-Chiropractic, Pre-Physical Therapy

 PURPOSE: The Pre-Chiropractic / Pre-Physical Therapy program is intended for persons who plan to pursue a professional career in chiropractic or physical therapy.
 The plan of study presents a challenging blend of natural and physical sciences and be tailored to meet individual needs.
 If you complete the courses recommended, you are reasonably assured of being able to transfer with junior standing to most colleges and universities in Washington State.
 Students interested in physical therapy should be aware that a master's degree is required for entry into professional practice.
 You are urged to consult with your advisor as you plan your curriculum and select electives.
 This will allow your advisor to coordinate your program with the requirements of the institution to which you expect to transfer.